 - Filling a gap in doctoral education, i.e. the training of PhD candidates researching language and communication in professional practice from an applied linguistics viewpoint and in collaboration with real practitioners.

 - Helping graduate students doing applied research on these professions to gain an adequate theoretical background, providing them with a critical perspective and aiding them in solving open issues within the investigated profession(s).

-- Offering graduate students doing research language based professions such as journalism, organizational communication, translation, and argumentation a close connection to professional fields, so that they can better understand the interests, demands, and problems of the real world.
+- Offering graduate students doing research on language-based professions such as journalism, organizational communication, and translation a close connection to professional fields, so that they can better understand the interests, demands, and problems of the real world.